firepear/thrasher-music-catalog/README.md

 - `tmc`, a package which provides read-only operations to an in-memory copy of the catalog database
+  - Multiple instances of `tmc.Catalog` which use the same DB name share the same in-memory cache, so startup time and resource usage are decreased
 - `tmcu`, a package which handles all update operations to the on-disk catalog database